aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Testing the release

   - install it in a clean virtualenv and check that "wagtail start myproject" creates a codebase that starts successfully under vagrant
-  - bring up a fresh instance of wagtaildemo with the new version
+  - bring up a fresh instance of [bakerydemo](https://github.com/wagtail/bakerydemo) with the new version set in `requirements/base.txt`; if successful, commit the version bump to bakerydemo master

 ## Docs